The Best Advice We’ve Got on Loneliness & Jealousy (Best Of)

 So before we start, let's take a minute and talk about advice.

+Who do you two trust to give you good advice?
 Can you think of people that when you have a problem, you know, that person will give me good advice?
+I mean, I obviously will say you two, for sure.

+You both are brilliant advice givers.
 But outside of you two, I would say Liz and Alex.

-proactively went in search of figuring some of that stuff out.
+proactively went in search of figuring some of that stuff out

 the most proactive about understanding themselves and the world and how those two can compete against each other and with each other.

-It's like if you were going to trust somebody to tell you about the world, you would trust an adventurer, like someone who had gone out and seen a lot of different places.
+Yeah, it's like if you were going to trust somebody to tell you about the world, you would trust an adventurer, like someone who had gone out and seen a lot of different places.

 And Alex and Liz are both people who are adventurers of the human experience.
+They dig in.

-They do talking to people.
+Yes.
+They do recovery, they do therapy, they do talking to people.

+Yes.
 And so when you bring them a problem, it's almost like they're like, please.

 I know.
+I've done it even.

-brought this one thing to Alex that I was so, I was devastated.
+I brought this one thing to Alex that I was so, I was devastated.

 I was devastated about.

+And she reframed that shit in two seconds.
 And the way that she heard my story, she was unaffected.

+Yeah.
 And I was like, how is this person not floored and surprised and shocked by this?

-It was like she had heard a million worse words.
+It was like she had heard. a million worse words.

 Like you think you're special?
+Yes.
+This shit is just life.

 So what was interesting about that story is you brought her to her a problem you were having that somebody did something that upset you very much.
+Yes.

 And the way that Alex reframed it, which I thought was so interesting, is that she didn't focus on the thing that happened.
+She didn't focus on the person that did it.

 She said, isn't it interesting that this thing is causing this much turmoil in you?
+Yes.
+What has happened is that something has come up in you that is unhealed.

 So thank God this happened.
+I know.

-Four minutes later, she was just like, eventually you're going to say, thank God for this person.
+This has given you an opportunity to heal.
+Four minutes later, she was just like, eventually Eventually, you're going to say, Thank God for this person.

 It's like the Maya Angelou thing.

 Like, say thank you right now.
+Yeah.

+Thank you right now.
 And at the beginning of that conversation, I was like, fuck this person.

 And at the end, I was like, thank God for this.

 I hadn't done any of the work yet, of course, but I was like, oh, I'm going to have to say, thank God for so-and-so for showing me what I need to work on.
+And that is why Liz and Alex are the best.

+What about you, Susse?
 Who do you go to?

 I mean, I think it's an interesting question, too, about advice.
+Like, I think,

 at least for me, probably 90% of the time that I am

-sharing a problem purportedly for advice, I actually don't, I'm not seeking advice because I think there's this, there's so many things that we go to people like, I need to share this with you, ostensibly for the idea that people are going to advise us, but really we just want to either share and commiserate over like the betrayal or the bullshit that someone did, or just like be outraged together, or just share this monumental thing that happened to us.
+Because I think there's this, there's so many things that we go to people like, I need to share this with you, ostensibly for the idea that people are going to advise us, but really we just want to either share and commiserate over like the betrayal or the bullshit that someone did or just like

 seek

-Which one do you advise me to go down based on what you know about me?
+between these two or three roads which one do you advise me to go down based on what you know about me but obviously you two, also my friend Bonzo, I only go to her when I'm like

+ready, ready, because she isn't going to bullshit.
 She is going to actually tell me

 what she thinks I should do.
+And she knows me really well.

 She's not the one you call just to confirm your story or to gather witnesses for your own case.
+Yes, exactly.

 It's like, well, do I actually want to solve this?
+No.

 Well, then I'm not going to go there.

+Because, and so that's good to have someone like that.
 And it's also interesting to pay attention to whether you're actually like, do you actually want advice?

+Advice suggests like action and change and movement.
 And if you're not going to do that, you're just sharing a story.

+You're not asking for advice.
 Yeah, it's such a good point.

-Most of us don't want, that's why it's so important
+Most of us don't want.

 to know that about human beings.

+It's like the lying episode.
 It's like when someone says, I want to hear the truth.

-I mean, most, think of how many relationship stories that people have come to you to share a story and you're like,
+I mean, most, think of how many relationship stories that people have come to to share a story and you're like,

+he's never going to leave her.
 Everyone knows he's never going to leave her.

 Like, you're not actually asking me what I think.
+Yeah.

-Everyone knows the correct answer to your conundrum, which is you leave his ass or stop doing whatever you're doing.
+everyone knows the correct answer to your conundrum, which is you leave his ass or stop doing whatever you're doing.
+But you're not actually asking me that.

 What you're asking me for is to lend you a listening ear and to actually not say what I think,

+which is what we do most of the time.
 So I think it's like that lying episode where you kind of create a social contract.

-I think my social contract with Bonzo is: you're going to tell me where my dysfunction is in this, and you're going to give it back to me.
+I think my social contract with Bonzo is: you're going to tell me where my

+dysfunction is in this, and you're going to give it back to me.
 And then you're going to tell me the changes that are going to help to not make that happen again.

-And then John is just the most,
+And then John is just the most, for better, for worse, most level

 ever.

 So it's a very helpful one when I'm like, this person just said this to me.
+And sometimes I don't know because I am a very emotional reactor to things.

 And I'll be like, is that weird?

-And he will tell me honestly, when he says something's weird or strange, you're like, like, I'm like, well, wow.
+And he will tell me honestly, when he says something's weird or strange, you're like, I'm like, well, wow.
+Okay, now that's really weird.

 Then I am confirmed in my reaction to that being weird.
+I think that's a really helpful, it's helpful when you're a very sensitive person.

 You have to have that.
+I I mean, Abby and I,

 And I'm not like being hard on myself.

-I'm saying like,
+I'm saying, like,

 so

 I will ask her, did that feel weird to you?
+Or like whatever.
+Objectively speaking, was that odd?
+Yeah.

+Yeah.
 Or she'll be like,

 I'll be like, did that, like, even with you, I'll be like, did sister seem stressed?